 The purpose of the challenge is to design and build a safe and stable model rocket flight vehicle and use it to lift a fragile payload to a specified altitude.
-The 2019 Team America Rocketry Challenge offers a new challenge to the student teams.
-Key technical elements of the TARC 2019 challenge are: 1.
-Target Altitude of 856 feet (First Round) 2.
-Duration of flight should be between 43-46 seconds (First Round) 3.
-Payload of three raw eggs flown and recovered successfully 4.
+The 2020 American Rocketry Challenge offers a new challenge to teams.
+Key technical elements of the TARC 2020 challenge are: 1.
+Target Altitude of 800 feet (First Round) 2.
+Duration of flight should be between 40-43 seconds (First Round) 3.
+Payload of one raw egg flown and recovered successfully 4.
 Gross liftoff mass of no more than 650 grams 5.
-Must be at least 650 mm in height 6.
+Must be at least (25.6 inches) 650 mm in height 6.
 Rocket motor total impulse limit of 80 N-sec 7.
-Two parachute must be used on Sustainer/Payload 8.
-The rocket must come down in two pieces
+Any recovery system may be used 8.
+Rocket must come down in one piece

 TARC Finals 2018 / 4th Place Finish

-MINSTER STEM CLUB IS A COMMUNITY YOUTH ORGANIZATION, A 501(c)(3)
+MINSTER STEM CLUB IS A COMMUNITY YOUTH EDUCATION ORGANIZATION, A 501(c)(3)